reactjs/react.dev/content/docs/code-splitting.md

 [guide on code splitting](https://webpack.js.org/guides/code-splitting/).
 Your Webpack config should look vaguely [like this](https://gist.github.com/gaearon/ca6e803f5c604d37468b0091d9959269).

 When using [Babel](https://babeljs.io/), you'll need to make sure that Babel can parse the dynamic import syntax but is not transforming it.
-For that you will need [babel-plugin-syntax-dynamic-import](https://yarnpkg.com/en/package/babel-plugin-syntax-dynamic-import).
+For that, you will need [babel-plugin-syntax-dynamic-import](https://yarnpkg.com/en/package/babel-plugin-syntax-dynamic-import).

 ## `React.lazy` {#reactlazy}

 > Note:
 >
 > `React.lazy` and Suspense are not yet available for server-side rendering.
-If you want to do code-splitting in a server rendered app, we recommend [Loadable Components](https://github.com/gregberge/loadable-components).
+If you want to do code-splitting in a server-rendered app, we recommend [Loadable Components](https://github.com/gregberge/loadable-components).
 It has a nice [guide for bundle splitting with server-side rendering](https://loadable-components.com/docs/server-side-rendering/).

 The `React.lazy` function lets you render a dynamic import as a regular component.